donhenton/reportng/README.md

       dialect of the XML format.
 Other tools, such as Ant's junitreport task, do not have a notion of skipped tests.
 For these tools the dialect can be set to "junit" and skipped tests will be marked as failures.

+*  **org.uncommons.reportng.external-link-classname**
+     Used to point the report to  a class that implements IExternalLink interface This allows for attaching arbitrary links to the header of the report